Boeing close to a major 737 MAX deal with Southwest

 The order could be for dozens of jets, up to nearly 100.

-In October, Southwest CEO Gary Kelly said the airline was choosing between between the new 737 MAX 7 and the Airbus A220 to replace its 143-seat 737-700 aircraft.
+In October, Southwest CEO Gary Kelly said the airline was choosing between the new 737 MAX 7 and the Airbus A220 to replace its 143-seat 737-700 aircraft.

 Southwest has about 470 of those smaller jets in its fleet, and any move to replace them with Airbus aircraft would have been a huge blow to Boeing.